 2. Fermentation: All of our fermentation takes place in food-grade reusable vessels, with washable cloth covers to allow the kombucha to breathe.
 Kegs are refilled and reused each week, and everything is labelled by grease pencil or dry erase marker to further cut down on garbage.

+4. Other Packaging: All of our metal caps are fully recyclable.
 The 355ml bottles use fully compostable seals made from plant-derived cellulose instead of plastic.
 The bottles are labelled with Lorpon Labels’ Forest Film, a fully recyclable and biodegradable label material that looks great, is long-lasting, and stays on the bottle through dozens of cycles of return, refill and resale.
 Even better, the labels come on rolls backed with a PET liner that we return to Lorpon for recycling!
-This means that as long as the bottles are returned or recycled correctly, there is NO source of garbage in our packaging!
+Even the tape we use for our boxed orders is biodegradable paper tape - as long as bottles are returned or recycled correctly, there is NO source of garbage in our packaging!